The very best places to experience Día de Muertos in 2026!

 Guanajuato City, in central Mexico, is one of the most colourful cities in the world, it’s full of culture, good food and is very, very hilly.
 It’s located in the foothills of the Sierra Madre Oriental, making for some stunning views.

-What to Expect from Guanajuato during Día de los Muertos
+What to do in Guanajuato during Día de los Muertos

 🗝 Tapetes de arena (sand paintings) – Guanajuato goes big on this traditional art form so be sure to check them all out when you’re exploring the Centro Historico.
 Tapetes de arena, like the mandala, represent impermanace.
 They are are made to honour and welcome spirits home.